-We are pleased to announce that the Gut Microbiome National Conference will take place June 3-4, 2023 at the Hyatt Regency Huntington Beach Resort & Spa in Huntington Beach, California.
+We are pleased to announce that the Gut Microbiome National Conference will take place June 22-23, 2024 at the Meritage Resort and Spa in Napa Valley, California.

 The Gut Microbiome Conference has become a successful event for keeping healthcare professionals and scientists informed about the latest advances in human microbiome science.
 This one-of-a-kind platform provides attendees the opportunity to interact with the leading authorities on gut microbiome research and education.

 The Gut Microbiome Conference was conceived in 2013 as a mechanism for bringing together local and national scientists, physicians, and other health care providers with direct research and clinical interest in modulating the gut microbiome to improve human health.
 Forums such as these play a key role in immersing both clinicians and researchers in a comprehensive educational experience designed to explore the gut microbiome and the potential to revolutionize the management of not only infectious disease states, but also a broad range of other conditions in which the microbiome plays a critical role.
 Data suggests that the microbiota play an important role in the development and perpetuation of irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), obesity, celiac disease, and—potentially—in fatty liver disease, among many other conditions.